Radiographs showing the extreme positions of the raptorial pharyngeal jaws in moray eels. Credit: AFP.

 Rita Mehta and colleagues discovered the eel's special feeding ability through high-speed digital cameras that captured the second jaw as it thrust forward while feeding.
 The so-called pharyngeal jaw, which normally resides in the animal's pharynx, can travel from the pharynx into the mouth at lightning speed, giving the prey no chance of squirming free from the first set of jaws.

-Another creature with an Alien-like retractable jaw is the goblin shark, or Mitsukurina owstoni, which lives at depths of 100 to 1,000 meters.
+Another creature with an Alien-like retractable jaw is the goblin shark, or Mitsukurina owstoni, which lives at depths of 100 to 1,000 m.
 Its common name comes from the Japanese, who nicknamed it after long-nosed supernatural creatures known as the tengu.
 Goblin sharks have been found in water off Japan, New Zealand, Surinam, France, and Portugal, as well as in the North Pacific and the Gulf of Mexico.
 The prey they snare with their unearthly jaws includes teleost fish and squid.